CTBT/dotnet_basics_2/readme.md

 - build
 - run

-Level 1 - ⭐ Now we know how to setup a new dotnet project
+Level 1 completed - ⭐ Now we know how to setup a new dotnet project

 ---

-## Task 2: Calling to an external API
+## Level 2: Calling to an external API

 The goal ist to query the pokemon api and display the results in the console.